 Similarly, mesh refinement techniques, in general, allow for mesh derefinement, which can be used to decrease the number of cells in regions where the estimated error is very low.
 This allows for computational power to be more efficiently used, reducing costs and simulation time.

 Mesh movement, or r-type refinement, is done through the movement or displacement of mesh cells and points.
-In this case, the number of cells and points remains constant, while also sometimes keeping the connectivity the same.
+In this case, the number of cells and points remains constant while also sometimes keeping the connectivity the same.

-Below is depicted an example of an r-type mesh refinement process that could be related to a shock wave propagation problem, for example, where the mesh resolution is kept higher in regions of high variation on the solution.
+Figure 11 shows an example of an r-type mesh refinement process that could be related to a shock wave propagation problem, for example, where the mesh resolution is kept higher in regions of high variation on the solution.

-The adaptive remeshing technique is used to generate a new mesh, based on the estimated error.
-This allows for the best overall mesh quality, and fewer points to be used.
+The adaptive remeshing technique is used to generate a new mesh based on the estimated error.
+This allows for the best overall mesh quality and fewer points to be used.
 On the other hand, the overhead of mesh creation might be large.
-Adaptive remeshing can be used locally, generating new meshes only on regions where the estimated error is too high or low.
+Adaptive remeshing can be used locally, generating new meshes only in regions where the estimated error is too high or low.

 Combinations of the aforementioned techniques can be used.
-For example, the combination of r-type and h-type refinement can be referred as rh-type refinement, where nodes can both be displaced or created on the mesh.
+For example, the combination of r-type and h-type refinement can be referred to as rh-type refinement, where nodes can both be displaced or created on the mesh.

 SimScale provides a rich set of meshing algorithms and mesh types, together with comprehensive tutorials.

 One of the most common examples found on the platform comprises the meshing of a pipe for internal flow simulation.
 In this example, the process of generating a tetrahedron-dominant mesh is detailed step by step.